-Applications for the CCS Faculty Fellows program for the 2013-14 academic year will be accepted through November 1, 2013.
-Click CCS 2014 Application to apply!
+Applications for the CCS Faculty Fellows program for the 2014-15 academic year will be accepted through November 1, 2014.

 Faculty Panel Fund: Public engagement is emerging as a distinct area of academic and scholarly work.
 Proposals that highlight academic components to public engagement or service learning are sought, with support available for travel and related costs as appropriate.
 Requests for up to $2,000 may be submitted through this fund.

 The IPE will ask that paper presentations be submitted to the IPE for inclusion on the IPE website.
-Proposals will be reviewed on a rolling basis beginning August 1, 2013.
-Click 2013 Faculty Panel Form to apply!
+Proposals will be reviewed on a rolling basis beginning August 1, 2014.
+Click 2014-15-Faculty-Panel-Form to apply!